domaindrivendev/Swashbuckle.AspNetCore/README.md

 # Swashbuckle, ApiExplorer, and Routing #

 Swashbuckle relies heavily on `ApiExplorer`, the API metadata layer that ships with ASP.NET Core.
-If you're using the `AddMvc` helper to bootstrap the MVC stack, then ApiExplorer will be automatically registered and SB will work without issue.
+If you're using the `AddMvc` MVC helper to bootstrap the MVC stack, then ApiExplorer will be automatically registered and SB will work without issue.
 However, if you're using `AddMvcCore` for a more paired-down MVC stack, you'll need to explicitly add the ApiExplorer service:

 ```csharp
 services.AddMvcCore()